Using Coursera for DKU - Student Guide

 How might Coursera for DKU be included in your DKU class?

-We encourage you to freely explore the entire Coursera catalog!
+We encourage you to freely explore the courses available through the Coursera Partner Consortium!
 This is an unparalleled opportunity for you to sample learning experiences from Duke and other world-class institutions.

 How to find Coursera for DKU content